recoveryhub/2021-wanderers/Source/Draft/MJ_TW_006.md

 ## Footnotes

 [^1]: Chapter VI appears to be set in the later Iron Age.
 People have a defining mythos that carries their history.
-[^2]: Coign of vantage: an advantageous position.
+[^2]: coign of vantage: an advantageous position.
-[^3]: Tow: a bundle of untwisted fibers that are easily ignited.
+[^3]: tow: a bundle of untwisted fibers that are easily ignited.
-[^4]: Tabu: alternate spelling of taboo.
+[^4]: tabu: alternate spelling of taboo.
 The OED definition includes this statement: “prohibited to a particular class (esp. to women).”